mjrgh/DirectOutputClientImportDemo/README.md

 InternalMain() function, which is just there as an example (and for testing that the demo program actually does what it purports to).

+3. Find all of the copies of **DirectOutput.dll** in the Solution Explorer project tree, under Project Name > References.
+Select each, go to the Properties pane, and set **Copy Local** to **False**.

+4. Find all copies of DirectOutput.dll in your project's Output Path folder, where your .EXE files are generated.
+This is the folder set in your project properties under **Build > Output Path**, and is usually called something like **bin\Debug** or **bin\x64\Debug**, or **bin\Release** or **bin\x64\Release** if you're building in release mode.  **Delete** all copies of DirectOutput.dll in these folders.
+If you don't, .NET will just load these and bypass the custom file search that finds the main Direct Output shared copy that we're explicitly trying to load.
+The custom resolver is only invoked when .NET **can't** find the file on its own using its standard search algorithm.

 ## Visual Basic Version

 The DofDllImportVB subfolder has the equivalent code in Visual Basic.